Key Stage 3 or 4 Geography School and Educational Tour for UK schools or foreign schools learning English

 Albert Dock, Beatles Story, Tate Gallery, Museum of Liverpool & Waterfront.

 11:00 to 11:50 Mersey Ferry River Explorer Cruise

 12:00 to 12:30 Time for students to eat their own picnic lunch at Pier head

 12:45 to 13:15 Students to complete visitor questionnaires in Cavern Quarter

 13:45 Walking Tour William Brown Street (World Museum, Walker Art Gallery, Central Library & Victorian Round Reading Rooms & St Georges Hall area)

 14:30 Rejoin your coach at the Cenotaph outside St Georges Hall

 This is a walking tour for school groups arriving in their own bus or coach or we can arrange transport for you.

-Pre-visit information packs, Full days guided tour for up to 30 students, Fares for the Mersey Ferry and entrance fees to the radio City Tower.
+Pre-visit information packs for all our educational tours, Full days guided tour for up to 30 students, Fares for the Mersey Ferry and entrance fees to the radio City Tower.

 £17.50 per person arriving on your own coach (minimum numbers 16) – Teachers and classroom assistants travel free.
 We have arranged this tour for up to 150 students over 2 days staggering the itinerary and by using additional guides.